New Democratic Party of Quebec (2014): First iteration

 The original New Democratic Party of Quebec emerged from the Parti social démocratique du Québec, the Quebec section of the Cooperative Commonwealth Federation.
-Aside from briefly holding a single seat in the National Assembly (David Côté), it only played a minor role in Quebec provincial politics.
+Aside from briefly electing a single member to the National Assembly (David Côté), it only played a minor role in Quebec provincial politics.
 During the late 1980s, it came under the leadership of radical sovereigntists, prompting a rupture from the federal NDP.
 It voted to disaffiliate from the federal party in 1989 and changed its name to the Parti de la democratie socialiste (PDS) in 1994.
 The PDS would later become a founding member of Québec solidaire, a left-wing provincial party with a sovereigntist platform.